pavelgj/chopin/README.md

 If view 'bbb' calls setToken('baz') then the URL will automatically update to /aaa/foo/baz.
 If view 'aaa' setToken('auz') then the URL will automatically update to '/aaa/aux'.
 Setting history token in the middle of the view stack strips the tail.

+See the [sample app](https://github.com/pavelgj/chopin/tree/master/sample_app) for more comprehensive, close to real-world application examples.